 A local guy from Missoula approached me to design an engagement ring for his partner.
-He had two different family rings: one was a yellow gold diamond ring with a beautiful center stone and a number of smaller diamonds surrounding it, the other ring was a yellow gold emerald ring.
+He had two different family rings: one was a yellow gold diamond ring with a beautiful center stone and a number of smaller diamonds surrounding it and the other ring was a yellow gold emerald ring.
 The initial idea was to create an unconventional ring that utilized the two main stones from each ring.

 Beginning to carve the ring out of wax